 Keep the plants well-watered when they are young, but as they mature, they can handle some drought.
 Plan on providing around an inch of water per week during the growing season, assuming that you don’t get any rain.

 The top two inches of the soil should be allowed to dry out in between waterings.

 Apply a balanced fertilizer every year in the spring, starting after the plant has reached an age where it has begun to produce fruit.

-I like Dr. Earth’s Fruit Tree Fertilizer, which you can find at the Home Depot.
+I like Dr. Earth’s Fruit Tree Fertilizer, which you can find at Amazon.
 Apply as directed on the package.